Skip to content

 With a background in Translation and International Relations, Bisila has vast experience as a Project Manager and joined us from Apple.
 Moreover, she co-directs Lon-art Creative, an arts and activism organisation that offers a platform for everyone to create, collaborate and reflect upon social issues through the arts.
 Their main focus at the moment is on Violence Against Women and Girls through their flagship project Sheroes.

-As a passionate advocate for social justice and inclusion, Bisila also is at the Steering Committee of Design Can, a campaign, community and active resource platform calling for an inclusive and representative creative industry.
+As a passionate advocate for social justice and inclusion, Bisila also is on the Steering Committee of Design Can, a campaign, community and active resource platform calling for an inclusive and representative creative industry.

 Along with her community work, she also is a ceramic artist.
 With her work, she aims to challenge Western views on art and craft and to reflect upon the idea of home and oneness pulling from personal experiences in different pottery communities around the world.
 You can check out her ceramics here.